Share:

 Most real-world datasets are highly skewed and show bias towards a particular outcome, category or segment - especially those related to the detection of rare events.

 For example, consider the problem of predicting whether a credit card transaction is fraudulent.
 Fortunately for the lenders, the overwhelming majority of purchases are legitimate.
-Unfortunately for the data scientist, their dataset of transactions will contain only a faint signal of fraudulent activity; predicting fraud is a highly imbalanced classification task.
+Unfortunately for the data scientist, their dataset of transactions will contain only a faint signal of fraudulent activity; predicting fraud is a classification task with high data imbalance.

 Common Pitfalls in Applying Machine Learning Techniques for Imbalanced Classification